 Inference Using SGLang

-Creating a Docker Image for Gaudi
+Creating and Running a Docker Image for Gaudi

 Since a SGLang server is launched within a Docker container, a Docker image tailored for Gaudi is needed.
 Follow the instructions below to create and run a Docker image for SGLang on Gaudi.